Did you know that as a NZ tenant you can be taken to court for the following allegations by a Harcourts property manager?

 1. I have considered the tenant's submissions [Not fully or fairly] that there are discrepancies between the list of landlord concerns emailed to the tenants in early July & the itemised cleaning account dated 23 July.
-[But J. Talbot does zilch about extra items concocted by Complete Home Services to inflate their invoice to steal our bond].
+[J. Talbot did zilch about bogus items concocted by Complete Home Services cleaner, Troy Robertson inflating his invoice to steal our bond].

-2. I am satisfied on the [bullshit] evidence of photos provided by the landlord and on the [bullshit] testimony of Ms Jones that in some respects the property was not left in a reasonably clean condition.
+2. I am satisfied on the [bullshit] evidence of photos provided by the landlord [Kim Jones actually] and on the [bullshit] testimony of Ms Jones that in some respects the property was not left in a reasonably clean condition.
 [Ha!
 It was impossible for J. Talbot to know how clean the house was, as he didn't visit the house.
-In some respects, J. Talbot conveniently ignores the fact that Justine Heyward's Final Inspection Guide list didn't mention cleaning ceilings, light shades, or fly spots.
+In some respects, J. Talbot conveniently ignored the fact that Justine Heyward's Final Inspection Guide list didn't mention cleaning ceilings, light shades, or fly spots.
 Nor the fact that Kim Jones' previous inspections were paltry & that she'd given us no negative feedback about our cleaning up to her Final Inspection & only mentioned the Tenancy Tribunal after we'd left 5 Heath St].
 Further I am satisfied [duped] that the amount charged is reasonable for the work required.

 3. I have also considered the tenant's concerns that they were not given the opportunity to address [remedy] outstanding matters.
 I note however that the tenants returned the keys on 24 June and that the tenancy ended on 27 June.
-[How many winter days do cleaned wall to wall carpets need to dry in winter J Talbot?]
+[How many winter days do cleaned wall to wall carpets need to dry J. Talbot?]
 There is no requirement for a landlord to give former tenants further opportunity to address [remedy] issues after the end of the tenancy.
-It is open to a landlord to simply attend to matters of concern [cherry-pick] and seek to prove to the tribunal [bullshit] that they can establish grounds for compensation orders.
+It is open to a landlord to simply attend to matters of concern [cherry-pick & charge for inflated cleaning] and seek to prove to [bullshit] the tribunal that they can establish grounds for compensation orders.

 [Thus stealing our bond, abetted by J Talbot's incompetence at distinguishing between truth & falsehood & his gullibility.
 Kim Jones never told us we could be be taken to a Tenancy Tribunal during any of her inspections, neither did Justine Heyward mention a Tenancy Tribunal when she sent her Final Inspection Guide List.
-J. Talbot expected us to be mind readers!
 J. Talbot was biased, justifying a cleaning scam & bond theft by Harcourts & Complete Home Services.
-J. Talbot conveniently ignores one of Harcourts applicant forms which clearly states under Supporting Documents...
+J. Talbot conveniently ignored a Harcourts applicant form which clearly stated under Supporting Documents...
 Notice requiring tenant to remedy breach within 14 days...
-J. Talbot also conveniently forgets that Kim Jones refused us mediation.
+J. Talbot also conveniently forgot that Kim Jones refused us mediation.
 Where's justice & fairness in that J. Talbot?]

 4. I have considered the tenant's evidence that they carried out carpet cleaning immediately prior to the end of the tenancy.
 I am satisfied [duped] however on the [bullshit] photographs provided by the landlord that the carpets remained unclean at the end of the tenancy, and on the [bullshit] testimony of the landlord regarding foaming of specific carpet treatment materials that it is more than likely than not [huh?] that urine was present in the carpet in 2 rooms.
 [J. Talbot hadn't a clue!
 Foaming carpets were evidence of cat urine huh?]
 I am satisfied that the carpet cleaning and treatment costs incurred by the landlord are reasonable.

 [Why did carpets need further treatment after being cleaned twice, once by us & once by Intotal?
-Reasonable? $175.00 for cleaning carpets already cleaned by us for $100.00, plus $120 for treating alleged cat smells in carpets.
+Reasonable? $175.00 for cleaning carpets already cleaned by us for $100.00, plus $120 for treating alleged cat urine smells in carpets.
 That's $395.00 spent on cleaning carpets in 3 bedrooms, lounge & passage.
-J. Talbot is clearly gullible to bullshit by Harcourts & Troy Robertson's Complete Home Services.
+J. Talbot was clearly gullible to bullshit by Harcourts & Troy Robertson's Complete Home Services.
 While he was touchy-feely abetting Intotal's cat urine, cleaning scam, why didn't J. Talbot order Intotal & cleaner to dust out the roof space above the ceiling & check for rodent nests & rodent urine there?
 Why didn't J. Talbot order Intotal's scamming cleaner to check under the house for hedgehog nests & hedgehog urine?

-I'll give you reasonable cleaning J. Talbot: We spent $55.00 cleaning & drying 24 curtains (combined surface area of curtains was larger than carpet surface area) then rehanging the curtains at 5 Heath St. Why does Harcourts, Complete Home Services charge $120.00 for foaming some carpets in a dubious quest for cat urine?
-Vinegar & baking soda does that much cheaper.
+I'll give you reasonable cleaning J. Talbot: We spent $55.00 cleaning & drying 24 curtains (combined surface area of curtains was larger than carpet surface area) then rehanging the curtains at 5 Heath St. Why did Harcourts' Complete Home Services charge $120.00 for foaming carpet in a dubious quest for alleged cat urine?
+Vinegar & baking soda did that much cheaper.
 And while Troy Robertson of Complete Home Services was into giving bullshit evidence, why didn't he check for blood, vomit, food, wine, coffee, footprint, sweat, human residue, insect residue, microbe stains on the carpet too?]

 5. I accept the landlord's testimony that 4 bulbs required replacement.

-[J. Talbot accepts any Harcourts bullshit fed by Troy Robertson's Complete Home Services.
-Charging $6.00 for 4 light bulbs is theft, as bulbs cost 79 cents at Pak 'n Save, or 99 cents at Bunnings.
+[J. Talbot accepted any Harcourts bullshit fed by Troy Robertson's Complete Home Services.
+Charging $6.00 for 4 light bulbs was wilful theft, as bulbs cost 79 cents at Pak 'n Save, or 99 cents at Bunnings.
 Never mind many light bulbs replaced at our own cost during our 10.5 years tenancy.
 I bet Kim Jones didn't tell J. Talbot about faulty, flickering lights in bedroom 2, which were faulty for years].

 6. If an applicant is wholly successful in their claim the tribunal must order that the other party pay the applicants the filing fee for the application.

-Without even looking at 5 Heath St & alleged cleaning, J. Talbot accepts the price of Harcourts cleaning to be the same as our bond.
-J. Talbot condones collusion of price fixing between Harcourts & its cleaner.
+Without even looking at 5 Heath St & alleged cleaning, J. Talbot accepted the price of Harcourts cleaning to be the same as our bond.
+J. Talbot condoned collusion of price fixing between Harcourts & its cleaner.
 What a scam!
+Gross incompetence J. Talbot!

-Moral: Tenants will have no chance against a biased adjudicator at the Tenancy Tribunal, who sides with the landlord against tenants.
+Moral: Tenants will have no chance against a biased adjudicator like J. Talbot at the Tenancy Tribunal, who sides with the landlord against tenants.

 1. Tenants be warned!
 Your bond will be scammed by Harcourts, justified by a biased Tribunal adjudicator.